Autonomous Building Inspection with Unitree Go2

 Mapping & Localization (RTAB-Map)

-The system supports two RTAB-Map registration strategies: lidar-only ICP scan matching (robust in featureless environments) and visual + lidar mode combining RGB feature matching with ICP for dense, textured 3D point clouds.
+Uses point-to-point ICP registration on 3D lidar scans for odometry and loop closure.
+This mode is robust in featureless environments (long corridors, blank walls) where visual features are sparse or repetitive.
 In mapping mode, the robot builds a new map from scratch for initial building surveys.
 In localization mode, it loads an existing database and re-localizes within it for repeat inspection runs focused on change detection.

 Point Cloud Processing